-Note: EXPLORER class teams will be demonstrating on RANGER class missions, but the scanning tasks are identical.
+Note: At regional competitions, EXPLORER class teams will be demonstrating on RANGER class tasks, using a RANGER class hot stab.

 EXPLORER class teams must attend the regional contest geographically closest to them on the date of the event to demonstrate to the regional coordinator (or other designated competition official) that their vehicle can accomplish the tasks described above.
 If teams are located equidistant from two or more regionals, the MATE competition coordinator and the coordinators of those regionals will discuss with the team which regional is most appropriate.